vfarcic/vfarcic.github.io/cd/agile2015.md

 We'll explore different strategies to deploy software.
 This session will in no way provide an exhaustive list of ways to deploy applications but will try to discuss few common ways that are in use today.

+Each of the strategies presented is based on practical experience and each of the created a different set of issues.
+We'll go through both concepts behind those strategies and specific issues we faced when implementing them.

 **Mutable monster server**

 We are used to build and deploy big mutable applications.
 That's how we did it during most of the short history of software industry.
 What are pros and cons of "mutable monster server"?
 Can we deploy it often with zero-downtime and easily rollback?
 Is automation of such a server the way to go?
 Can it be fast?
 Are there any alternatives?